-If vehicle return is included in the Basic SkyMed Membership, what is the reason for the Primary Driver Disability Option (PDDO)?
+What is the the Primary Driver Disability Option (PDDO)?

 The Primary Driver Disability Option (PDDO) provides help when you are NOT critically injured or ill, and you have not been hospitalized, but have a medical problem where you are told by a medical professional you are not to drive for ten days or longer.
 PDDO provides $2,000 in reimbursable expenses toward the return of the stranded vehicle to the Member’s home or to continue on to their original destination.
 Pre-approval for this member service is required.

 What makes the SkyMed ULTIMATE Out-of-Province Membership Plan so special?

 The SkyMed ULTIMATE Out-of-Province plan offers 12 key services PLUS six extended services at no extra charge, including Global Emergency Travel Services.
 As a SkyMed Member, SkyMed will make arrangements and payments for your transport to your home hospital in Canada should you as a Member suffer a critical illness or injury.
 SkyMed pays for the return transportation of a spouse or companion, children, grandchildren, plus stranded vehicles and pets!